omartinez182/omartinez182/README.md

 ### What I'm looking for...

-- 👯  I’m looking to collaborate on any open source project that can have a social impact, such as housing development, educational programs, or any project related to reducing economic inequality.
+- 👯  I’m looking to collaborate on open source projects that can have a social impact, such as housing development, educational programs, or any project related to reducing economic inequality.
 - 📫  How to reach me: omartinez1821992@gmail.com